hellmarbecker/blog/_drafts/2021-12-02-druid-lab-generating-a-tag-cloud-using-rule-based-text-processing.markdown

 GROUP BY keyword_group;
 ```

+So, there is a long list of conditional queries that are glued together by `UNION ALL` clauses.
+This was slow and hard to maintain.

-It turns out that this type of query pattern can be very elegantly modeled in [Apache Druid](https://druid.apache.org/) with [mulit-value dimensions (MVD)](/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/)!
+It turns out that this type of query pattern can be very elegantly modeled in [Apache Druid](https://druid.apache.org/) with [multi-value dimensions (MVD)](/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/)!

 Let's give it a try!